-“Beautiful” and “dilapidated” are the words that come to mind when I describe Havana, the capital city of Cuba.
-The paint on the buildings is crumbling and exteriors are falling due to years of neglect, but somehow the streets of this densely populated coastal town warrant a kind of romantic notion of chaos and community .
+“Beautiful” and “dilapidated” are the words that come to mind when I describe Havana, Cuba.
+The paint on the buildings is crumbling and exteriors are falling due to years of neglect, but somehow the streets of this densely populated coastal town warrant a kind of romantic notion of chaos and community.

 The vibe in Havana is pretty much unrivaled from anything I’ve seen before.
 Life is in the streets.
 Men, women and children stand in the sidewalk, catching up with passersby, all of whom they seem to know.
 They’re a friendly bunch, willing to talk to anyone who’s willing to stop.
 Though sometimes the approach is a bit off-putting (whistling, cat calling, lip smacking), I found it to be harmless and cultural.

 And then, of course, there are the cars.
 A strong sign of the embargo I wrote about in my last post, Havana and the rest of Cuba is dotted with 1950s American cars, in all their glory of yesteryear.
 They’re amazingly well kept, and a sure sign of great mechanics around the country.